Yizheng-Sun/Distract-Bench/README.md

 - `edit.style_constraints`: visual styling constraints for the edit.

 ## Full Dataset

-The GitHub repository is intended for code, model outputs, metric computation, and lightweight metadata review.
 To load the full 506-sample benchmark with images, use the Hugging Face dataset:

 ```python